 The press service of Rostec did not explain the reasons for the shift in the certification deadlines for the Il-114 and Superjet.
 The United Aircraft Corporation and the Ministry of Industry and Trade also did not comment on this decision.

 It is worth recalling that the plan for the future of the industry in Russia is enshrined in the Comprehensive Program for the Development of the Aviation Industry (KPIA) until 2030 in the original version of 2022.
-Since then, the KPIA has been changed several times, but the plan was to deliver 142 SSJ-New, 270 MC-21, 51 Il-114-300, and 113 Tu-214 by 2030.
+Since then, the KPIA has been changed several times, but they planned to supply 142 SSJ-New, 270 MC-21, 51 Il-114-300, 113 Tu-214 by 2030.
 Oddly enough, Russian airlines have not received new aircraft since then.

 Aviation industry expert Roman Gusarov explained that there is nothing surprising in a slight shift in certification deadlines.
 Moreover, he called the previously announced deadlines unrealistic.

 It is impossible to carry out such a volume of work in such a short time.
 This is beyond the power of either Boeing or Airbus.
-And we are building factories in parallel with creating aircraft.
+And we are building factories in parallel with the creation of aircraft.

-According to him, the customer of the first Russian aircraft is likely to be Aeroflot.
+According to him, the customer of the first Russian ships will most likely be Aeroflot.
 The group knew about the postponement of delivery dates and did not expect to receive the aircraft in 2026.

-The shift in certification deadlines is due to the need to complete testing of individual import-substituted aircraft systems, added Oleg Panteleev, Executive Director of the Aviaport agency.
+The shift in certification deadlines is caused by the need to complete testing on individual import-substituted aircraft systems, added Oleg Panteleev, Executive Director of the Aviaport agency.
 It is important for customers to receive not only safe aircraft.
 An equally important factor is the economic feasibility of their use, the specialist emphasized.

 Nevertheless, passenger traffic in Russia may worsen in the future due to the lack of new aircraft.
-According to the results of 2025, Rosaviatsia expects it to decrease to 109.7 million passengers (-2% compared to 2024).
+According to the results of 2025, Rosaviation expects it to decrease to 109.7 million passengers (-2% to 2024).

-The foreign fleet is about to be retired, which is not repairable without the original system developers.
+The retirement of the foreign fleet is coming, which is not repairable without the original system developers.

 Based on forecasts for the retirement of foreign aircraft, a decline in traffic volumes cannot be avoided, but in the next year or two it will be moderate.